 Union County, New Jersey Traffic Violations Attorney Anthony N. Palumbo will explain your rights and options to you if have been charged with a traffic violation.
-The law firm of Palumbo & Renaud defends individuals charged with an offense in Roselle, Plainfield, Scotch Plains, Clark, Linden, Elizabeth and the surrounding areas of New Jersey.
+The Law Offices of Anthony N. Palumbo defends individuals charged with an offense in Roselle, Plainfield, Scotch Plains, Clark, Linden, Elizabeth and the surrounding areas of New Jersey.

 When most people are running late they tend to speed.
 To protect yourself and your insurance premiums, you need to avoid getting stopped by the police.

 The following suggestions may save you a lot of money and aggravation: